This blog would be much more interesting if I had taken more pictures... but, alas... hindsight.

 Of course... take a look at this next picture, and note the sky's change in mood:

-on the left.
+Construction at Ground Zero with the new Freedom Tower on the left.
 1,776 feet tall!
-Tallest building in the country.
+Tallest building in the country. |

 Doesn't even look like the same day, does it?
 Crazy!
 Crazy I tell you!
 This was a mere 30 minutes later.
 Oh well.
 It was still a delightful tour.
 Our guide was this adorable old man with a wealth of knowledge and a sharp wit matched with a dose of self deprecation.
 My favorite kind of humor.
 The boat takes you the closest I've ever been to the Statue of Liberty, which was awesome.
 Not gonna lie.
 I got a little misty eyed lookin' at her.
 She's real purdy.